scrabbletank/farhome-rules/rulesdoc.md

 ### Attribute Saves

 Each core attribute has an associated attribute save.
 Attribute saves are a measure of how resistant your character is to specific spells or effects.
 For example, someone trying to shove you would make a roll against your Strength save, or dodging a trap would roll against your Dexterity save.

-You can only add proficiency to attribute saves you have learned through creating your character and leveling up.

 ### Spell Schools